Structural Attention-Based Recurrent Variational Autoencoder for Highway Vehicle Anomaly Detection

 \subsection{Accuracy Results}

+Every model was trained for $500$ epochs on the training split with a Tesla V100 GPU~\cite{HAL}.
+Like Wiederer \etal, we calculate metrics for each hyperparameter choice on a $20\%$ validation split of the whole test data, and choose to evaluate the best set of hyperparameters for each respective method on the complete test split~\cite{MAAD2021}.
+More details on training and hyperparameter choices are provided in Appendix~\ref{sec:app_train}.
 Table~\ref{tab:accuracy} holds accuracy results of baselines, ablations, and the SABeR methods on the test split of the MAAD dataset.
 Each method, besides CVM, was trained ten separate times with the same hyperparameters, and we report the average and standard deviation of each methods' results over the ten runs.
 Figure~\ref{fig:roc} plots the ROC curves for each method.

 Amongst baselines, the simple CVM model already performs well as an anomaly detector since its AUROC is only $3\%$ less than that of the STGAE-KDE method.
 CVM also has no variation of results since it is a deterministic model that is not trained.
 The LSTM-based RAE-Recon model is unable to effectively distinguish between anomalies and normal scenarios using reconstruction loss, since it does not model vehicle or lane information.
 While recurrent models encode current timestep features based solely on previous timesteps, temporal convolution methods extract information from the whole trajectory, which helps to predict a more accurate reconstruction.
 Thus, the convolutional STGAE method drastically improves AUROC and AUPR scores over RAE-Recon.